What are nonsteroidal anti-inflammatory drugs (NSAIDs)?

 Although NSAIDs are pretty safe drugs, it is important that you are familiar with the most common side effects, especially if you need to take NSAIDs chronically (for months or years).

-The side effects can range from mild (they go away when the dosage is reduced), to life threatening (which requires hospitalization).
+The side effects can range from mild (they go away when the dosage is reduced), to life-threatening (requiring hospitalization).

 Common side effects: